Current Cohorts

 Scripted Series Lab: 2022

-Scott Button is an award-winning creator of television and theatre.
-He’s worked in the writer’s room of Family Law (CW/Global, Story Department Internship) and is developing his series Same, But Different with Mezo Entertainment.
-Plays include For Now (Green Thumb Theatre) and Night Passing (Arts Club Theatre Company – audio play), among others.
-As an actor, he’s toured to stages across the country and has worked on TV series, indie films and numerous commercials – including a Dairy Queen ad which made everyone he knew ask if he now gets free Blizzards (he doesn’t, and never did).
-Scott has a BFA from the University of British Columbia and is a proud PSP alum.
-Represented by Meridian Artists
+Scott Button is an award-winning writer of television and theatre.
+He’s worked in the writer’s room of Family Law Season 3 & 4 (CW/Global) and has several television projects in development with Canadian production companies.
+Plays include the Tom Hendry-Award nominated For Now (Green Thumb Theatre) and Night Passing (Arts Club Theatre Company – audio play), among others.
+As an actor, he’s toured to stages across the country and has worked in television, indie films and numerous commercials.
+Scott has a BFA from the UBC and is a Pacific Screenwriting Program alumnus.
+Represented by Meridian Artists.

 Shauna Johannesen